F5-use-cases/f5-rs-docs/docs/secdevops.rst

 Configure jenkins and reload it
 ------------------------------------------------------------

-the following script will configure jenkins with your information
+the following script will configure jenkins with your information and reload it.
 .. code-block:: terminal

    ansible-playbook --vault-password-file ~/.vault_pass.txt /home/snops/f5-rs-jenkins/playbooks/jenkins_config.yaml